-- (1) One Earth Journal: The material foundations of a low-carbon economy (2021) - (2) Wired: The spiraling environmental cost of our lithium battery addiction (2018) - (3) NY Times: Mining of Lithium, Key to the Climate Fight, Faces New Scrutiny in Chile (2022) - (4) KCET: As Lithium Drilling Advances at the Salton Sea, Researchers Work Out the Details (2022). - (5) Nature Editorial: Lithium-ion batteries need to be greener and more ethical (2021)
+- (1) One Earth Journal: The material foundations of a low-carbon economy (2021) - (2) Wired: The spiraling environmental cost of our lithium battery addiction (2018) - (3) NY Times: Mining of Lithium, Key to the Climate Fight, Faces New Scrutiny in Chile (2022) - (4) KCET: As Lithium Drilling Advances at the Salton Sea, Researchers Work Out the Details (2022) - (5) Nature Editorial: Lithium-ion batteries need to be greener and more ethical (2021) - (6) California Energy Commission: Lithium Valley Commission Fact Sheet (2022)

-- (6) California Energy Commission: Lithium Valley Commission Fact Sheet (2022) - (7) Aljazeera: 'Insane' lithium price bump threatens EV fix for climate change (2022) - (8) LegiScan's Bill Text for California Assembly Bill AB-1657: State Energy Resources Conservation and Development Commission: Blue Ribbon Commission on Lithium Extraction in California - (9) Draft Report of the Blue Ribbon Commission on Lithium Extraction in California (2022) - (10) Notice of Availability of the Draft Report of the Blue Ribbon Commission on Lithium Extraction in California - (11) The Salton Sea Authority's Fact Sheet on the Salton Sea - (12) The Salton Sea Authority's History and Timeline of the Salton Sea - (13) California Department of Fish and Wildlife: Background Information on the Salton Sea - (14) LA Times: Can lithium cure what ails the Salton Sea? - (15) CNBC: Ghost towns and toxic fumes: How an idyllic California lake became a disaster - (16) The Atlantic: Toxic Dust From a Dying California Lake - (17) Food & Environment Reporting Network: As the Salton Sea shrinks, it leaves behind a toxic reminder of the cost of making a desert bloom - (18) Bloomberg Law: Salton Sea Dust, Air Quality to Get Closer Look in California - (19) California Energy Commission Energy Research and Development Division's Final Project Report for Selective Recovery of Lithium from Geothermal Brines - (20) PubMed: Assessment of lithium criticality in the global energy transition and addressing policy gaps in transportation (2020) - (21) Comite Civico del Valle's Community Outreach Education & Engagement (COEE) Homepage - (22) Torres Martinez Desert Cahuilla Indians: Desert Cahuilla Wetland - (23) Alanza Coachella Valley's Salton Sea Homepage - (24) CNBC Video: How the shrinking, troubled Salton Sea could supply the U.S. with green lithium
+- (7) Aljazeera: 'Insane' lithium price bump threatens EV fix for climate change (2022) - (8) LegiScan's Bill Text for California Assembly Bill AB-1657: State Energy Resources Conservation and Development Commission: Blue Ribbon Commission on Lithium Extraction in California - (9) Final Report of the Blue Ribbon Commission on Lithium Extraction in California (2022) - (10) The Salton Sea Authority's Fact Sheet on the Salton Sea - (11) The Salton Sea Authority's History and Timeline of the Salton Sea - (12) California Department of Fish and Wildlife: Background Information on the Salton Sea - (13) LA Times: Can lithium cure what ails the Salton Sea? - (14) CNBC: Ghost towns and toxic fumes: How an idyllic California lake became a disaster - (15) The Atlantic: Toxic Dust From a Dying California Lake - (16) Food & Environment Reporting Network: As the Salton Sea shrinks, it leaves behind a toxic reminder of the cost of making a desert bloom - (17) Bloomberg Law: Salton Sea Dust, Air Quality to Get Closer Look in California - (18) California Energy Commission Energy Research and Development Division's Final Project Report for Selective Recovery of Lithium from Geothermal Brines - (19) PubMed: Assessment of lithium criticality in the global energy transition and addressing policy gaps in transportation (2020) - (20) Comite Civico del Valle's Community Outreach Education & Engagement (COEE) Homepage - (21) Torres Martinez Desert Cahuilla Indians: Desert Cahuilla Wetland - (22) Alanza Coachella Valley's Salton Sea Homepage - (23) CNBC Video: How the shrinking, troubled Salton Sea could supply the U.S. with green lithium - (24) What do frontline communities want to know about lithium extraction?
+Identifying research areas to support environmental justice in Lithium Valley, California (2023)